 Cinnamon: A few dashes of cinnamon goes great with the cinnamon chips.

-Coconut: shredded coconut is especially yummy when you have tropical fruits like pineapple and mango in your salsa.
+Coconut: shredded coconut is especially good when you have tropical fruits like pineapple and mango in your salsa.
 Sprinkle some on top or stir it in, but either way do it just before serving or it will get all soggy.

 Toasted Coconut: If you’re taking this to a party, then add some toasted coconut on top for great presentation.
-People will go wild over it!

 4. Eat it!